OCamlverse/ocamlverse.github.io/content/ppx.md

 signal to `ppx_regexp` extension is the `%pcre` appended to the `match` keyword.)

-The syntactic signals that extensions look all follow patterns that are defined by the OCaml language specification, but that mean nothing to the compiler itself without a plugin.
+The syntactic signals that extensions look at all follow patterns that are defined by the OCaml language specification, but that mean nothing to the compiler itself without a plugin.